 The less you take the less you have to pack, wash & lug home & you can always pick up extras along the way.
-Most people make the mistake of bringing too much gear.
+Most people make the mistake of bringing too much.
 Clothes washing or laundry facilities will be available at least once a week.
 You will be travelling in the heat & camping in the cold, so bring clothes for all climates; rough stuff is best.
-Pack according to season: allowing for extremes in temperature (from the constant baking heat in the dry season to the cold and occasional frost overnight in the south).
-Make sure that you bring your gear in a traditional soft sided 70 - 90L rucksack or holdall - suitcases are not suitable.
-Remember baggage is limited to 20kg per person plus one day bag.
+Pack according to season: summer is very hot in places & winter can be very cold with occasional frost overnight in the south.
+(May to Aug can be very cold in Southern Africa).
+Make sure that you bring your gear in a 70-90L rucksack or holdall - suitcases are not suitable.